replicate/build-cog/README.md

 # Build Cog

-An experimental Actions workflow to build [Cog](https://cog.run) from source.
+An experimental GitHub Actions workflow to build [Cog](https://cog.run) from source.